Fractional Stitches

 · Step 6: Bring the needle down through the front in the top, left corner.

 A three-quarter stitch can be done in any direction to enhance your project.
 Again, you will want to use a smaller needle and be careful of moving the fibers in the fabric.
-Remember that this stitch is often represented by a reduced symbol or half a square, so you will need to consult your key to figure out what the designer wants.
+Remember that this stitch is often represented by a reduced symbol or half a square, so will need to consult your key to figure out what the designer wants.

 More than One Fractional Stitch

 While you may have a detailed design that requires fractional stitches, you may also have them in your one square.
-For some people this creates quite a conundrum for some stitchers, because there are different ways to approach the stitches.
-You can do two three-quarter stitches, but some stitchers think it looks "lumpy."
-You can also do one three-quarter stitch and one quarter stitch, but you need to be careful about which objects you want to be more prominent so that you do the three-quarter stitch in that one.
+For some people this creates quite a conundrum for some stitchers, because there are different ways to approach the stitches. can do two three-quarter stitches, some stitchers think it looks "lumpy."
+You can also do one three-quarter stitch and one quarter stitch, but need to be careful about which objects you want to be more prominent so that you do the stitch in that one.

 Fractional stitches can make a design look much more refined, but you need to know how to use them effectively, especially as your designs become more ornate.
 As you grow more advanced in your stitching you will appreciate your skill in fractional stitching as the stitches enhance the look and feel of your designs.